muhdibee/swiftana2/README.md

 ## About

 Swiftana is a mental health assistant bot that assist users concerning their mental health problems.
 It give recommendations on possible cure or remedies base on the users health sysmtoms.
 In a situation whereby the bot can not handle the user request or the user need to talk to a real human consultant, the bot connect them to real human specialist nearest to their location.
 The project is in Sustainable Development Goal(SDG) goal 3, problem statmeent 1 of the Andela build for SDG project.
+Read more about mental health disorder down below this page

 ## Why

 From time to time, many people surver from one mental disorder or the other such as depression, anxiety, schizophrenia, eating disorders, Feeling sad or down, addictive behaviors, Extreme mood changes of highs and lows, Sex drive changes, Excessive anger, hostility or violence, Inability to cope with daily problems or stress, Suicidal thinking among others.These mental illness can make you miserable and can cause problems in your daily life.
 In most cases, symptoms of mental helath disorder can be managed with one or combination of medications and talk to therapy (psychotherapy).

 For instance, It was revealved that one in four Nigerians suffers from mental illness (https://www.aljazeera.com/ajimpact/nigeria-mental-health-problem-191002210913630.html).
 In a country where it is estimated that the ratio of Psychiatrists to patients is 0.09 ratio 100,000 persons.
 This in turn has resulted to an overwhelming workload for the psychiatrists and patients need to que for hours before getting consultation.
 Swiftana try to reduce the workload on these limited pssychiatrists by handling some of their request  where possible.
+Read more about mental health disorder down below this page

 ## Usage
 How Swiftana work